jtliso/cliqueR/README.md

 *  min_mc_size:  The minimum clique size to include.
 Initialized to 5.
 *  min_pc_size:  The minimum paraclique size to include.
 Initialzed to 5.
 *  max_num_pcs:  Max number of paracliques to include.
 Initialized to -1.

+### Demo

+[cliqueRdemo](https://github.com/jtliso/cliqueR/tree/master/cliqueRdemo) contains an interactive demo using the R packages shiny and igraph.
+Users can add their own graphs to cliqueRdemo/graphs to add interactive features with their own graphs.